Vishnu Hari inscription: Verses 22-29: Ayushchandra

 Verse 28 states that the king, with his fierce arms, annihilated the fear caused by the westerners (pashchatyas).
-K. V. Ramesh and some others identify these "westerners" as Ghaznavid Muslim invaders, but others such as A. G. Noorani believe that no such conclusion can be drawn from this verse.
+Ajay Mitra Shastri, K. V. Ramesh and some others identify these "westerners" as Ghaznavid Muslim invaders, but others such as A. G. Noorani believe that no such conclusion can be drawn from this verse.
+Irfan Habib argued that the term "westerners" could refer to the "Rashtrakutas of Kannauj and Badaun", the neighbours of the Gahadavalas.
 The verse is incomplete; Kishore Kunal reconstructs its second line as "The brilliance of the mighty great ruler (spreads) in the east and west like a festive occasion."

 Verse 29 states that the illustrious Ayushchandra became world-famous because of his subjects' acts of merit (Punya).